 These guidelines and recommendations provide the best practices for radar speed sign installation to assure successful, accurate and effective traffic calming.

 - The radar speed sign should be installed no more than 5 feet from the road curb.
-At more than 6 feet from the road, the sign will take the eyes of the driver an unsafe distance from the roadway, and result in displayed speeds that are LOWER than the actual speed.
+Signs place more than 5 feet from the road will take the eyes of the driver an unsafe distance from the roadway and will result in displayed speeds that are LOWER than the actual speed.

-- The sign direction should be perpendicular to the road with the radar pointing directly at the curb, not at the center of the road for maximum vehicle detection.
+- For maximum vehicle detection the sign should be positioned perpendicular to the road with the radar pointing directly at the curb, not at the center of the road.
 Signs rotated toward the center of the road will not perform as well.

-Prior to radar sign installation look for any obstructions (telephone poles, large tree limbs, other signage, etc.) that might interfere with proper operation of the sign.
+Prior to the radar sign installation, look for any obstructions (telephone poles, large tree limbs, other signage, etc.) that might interfere with proper operation of the sign.

-Do not install the radar sign more than 12 feet above the roadway and then tilt downward to detect vehicles.
-This will result in a greatly reduced length of time vehicles will be detected, and will display speeds that are LOWER than actual speed. (the cosign effect).
+If the radar speed sign is installed more than 12 feet above the roadway the sign should not be tilted more than 3°- 4° downward to detect vehicles.
+Doing so will result in a greatly reduced length of time vehicles will be detected, and will display speeds that are LOWER than actual speed. (the cosign effect).